010011100010000/skf-flask/skf/markdown/knowledge_base/231-knowledge_base--Two_factor_authentication_against_username_password_disclosure--.md

 ## Description:

-Whenever the users username and passwords are disclosed by an application on what ever fashion possible, the users account should still be proteced by two factor authentication mechanisms to prevent attackers from logging in with the credentials.
+Whenever the users username and passwords are disclosed by an application on what ever fashion possible, the users account should still be protected by two factor authentication mechanisms to prevent attackers from logging in with the credentials.